 Research funding received from NIH-ARRA followed a similar pattern to overall ASD research funding.
-Research related to Question 3 received the most NIH-ARRA funding (44%), indicating an increased emphasis on identification of risk factors, followed by research funding for Question 2 (19%) on the underlying biology of ASD.
+Research related to Question 3 received the most NIH-ARRA funding (44%), followed by research funding for Question 2 (19%).
 As with overall 2009 ASD research funding, research associated with services and lifespan issues received the least NIH-ARRA funding (4% and 1%, respectively).
-Though small, these percentages do, however, indicate a slightly greater emphasis on these two areas in the NIH-ARRA funding in comparison with the overall funding for autism research across all agencies and organizations (3% and <1%, respectively, as noted in Figure 4).
+Though small, these percentages do indicate a slightly greater emphasis on these two areas in the NIH-ARRA funding in comparison with the overall funding for autism research across all agencies and organizations (3% and <1%, respectively, as noted in Figure 4).
 Notably, in the NIH-ARRA funding, only 1% was allocated to projects outside the scope of the Strategic Plan, reflecting the deliberate effort of NIH to focus its ARRA funding on priority areas identified by the IACC.
-The allocation of NIH-ARRA funding by Strategic Plan question is illustrated in Figure 5.
+The allocation of NIH-ARRA funding by Strategic Plan Question is illustrated in Figure 5.

-2009 NIH-ARRA ASD Research Funding by IACC Strategic Plan Question (Total NIH-ARRA funding = \$63,968,992)
+2009 NIH-ARRA ASD Research Funding by Topic Area (Total= \$63,968,992)

 Figure 5.
-Topic areas are defined by each question in the IACC Strategic Plan.
+Topic areas are defined by each question in the Strategic Plan.
 In 2009, the largest proportion of NIH-ARRA ASD research funding (44%) was devoted to risk factors for ASD (Question 3); 19% of the research addressed the underlying biology of ASD (Question 2); 14% related to diagnosis (Question 1); 12% related to interventions and treatments (Question 4); 6% related to surveillance and infrastructure (Question 7); and 4% related to services (Question 5).
 Research on lifespan issues (Question 6) received just 1% of the NIH-ARRA ASD research funding provided, as did research not specific to Strategic Plan questions.